Grapefruit cookies are for citrus lovers who would like a little something different. This is an easy cookie for beginners.

 If Vintage Sugar cookies, my most popular recipe, had a hot date with a grapefruit, the ensuing issue would be these grapefruit cookies.

-Crunchy and just a bit sweet, these grapefruit cookies have a bit of a tang from freshly squeezed grapefruit juice and zest.
+Crunchy and just a bit sweet, these grapefruit cookies, which have a sparkly coating thanks to sanding sugar, have a bit of a tang from freshly squeezed grapefruit juice and zest in the dough.

 Plus, grapefruit is so good for you.
 That means you can feel really good about eating these cookies!